jdnc/tech-talks-and-readings/books/effective-java.md

 * Cons
  1. More verbose
  2. Slight penalty in constructing a builder object in addition to the required class object

+#Item 3,4 : Use private constructor for singleton or to avoid instantiation
+* Some classes are just a collection of static methods and it doesn't make much sense to instantiate them.
+If you don't include any constructor, the default constructor will be added to the class.
+To avoid, declare a private constructor.
+* Singletons can be declared using a private constructor with a public static field /method.
+Method is more flexible since you can later change it to be non-singleton without changing any clients
+* Easily the safest way to create singletons is to use enums.
+Will protect against serializabilty and reflection attacks

+# Item 5 : don't construct objects unless absolutey needed
+* Constucting a new object in a loop each time when a single declaration would do is expensive
+* Similar examples include using  s = new String("xyz") instead of s = "xyz"
+* Autoboxing/ unboxing is also another example of creating extra objects

+# Item 6 : null a reference when object is no longer needed
+* Its actually better to avoid this by declaring an object in the tightest possible scope, so it will automatically fall out of scope
+* But sometimes a class may manage its own memory, for instance a stack allocates an array as its internal storage and expands or shrinks as needed.
+Now eventhough an object was popped out of the array, the array entry still maintains a reference and thsi can't be GC'd.
+Thsu you should always null it.

+# Item 7 : Avoid using finalize
+* There is no guarantee when finalize is actually executed, so it is better to free important resources as soon as they are not required.
+Otherwise you might run out of resources.
+* Sometimes it may be necesarry to use finalize when working with native objects, but it should be used with care.
+8 Instead it is better to provide explicit terminaiton methods in the resource class, and this can be called in the finally block.
+For e.g most streams and files have a close method.